|Revenue Cutter GUARD|

 Near Richardson, Lopez Island, San Juan County, WA.

 1912 photo from the archives of the S.P.H.S.

-The place where the accident occurred is one of the narrowest and most dangerous among the islands.
-Mr. Woolford is considered a careful and capable navigator and has piloted the GUARD through the channel scores of times.
+The place where the accident occurred is one of the most dangerous among the islands.
+Mr. Woolford is considered a careful and capable navigator and bar piloted the GUARD through the channel scores of times.
 It is supposed that the strong tide set him slightly out of his course.
-Had he been five feet further off shore he would have passed the reef safely."
+Had he been five feet further offshore he would have passed the reef safely.

-Above words from The San Juan Islander newspaper, 12 January 1912.
+Above text from the San Juan Islander January 1912.

 The GUARD was floated this week and beached near Richardson.
-She was temporarily patched and towed to Reed's shipyard [Decatur Island] for government repairs."
+She was temporarily patched and towed to Reed's Shipyard [Decatur Island] for permanent repairs.